next-cpan/OverPAN/README.md

 OverPAN->new->patch( 'My-Distro', '1.23', path => q[/path/to/My-Distro-1.23] );
 ```

+The return value of `patch` is one [OverPAN::PatchResult](https://metacpan.org/pod/OverPAN%3A%3APatchResult) which allow you
+to check if the patch process succeeds and if there were any patches applied.

+view [OverPAN::PatchResult](https://metacpan.org/pod/OverPAN%3A%3APatchResult) for more details.

 # Known issues

 Probably a lot at this point this is still in active development.